bwithai/VannaSQL-Agent/OFFLINE_PACKAGE_SETUP_GUIDE.md

 ### If you get "No matching distribution found":
 - The package might not have a wheel version available
-- Try downloading without `--only-binary=:all:`
+- Remove `--only-binary=:all:` flag and use `--prefer-binary` instead
-- Use `pip wheel` to convert the source package
+- Use `pip wheel` to convert any source package to wheel format

 ### If you get dependency conflicts:
-- Download packages individually rather than all at once
+- Download packages individually rather than all at once (as shown in our step-by-step approach)
-- Use specific version ranges to force compatibility
+- Use the latest ChromaDB version (1.0.x) instead of trying to force older versions
-- Check which exact versions are conflicting in the error message
+- Install packages one by one on the target machine instead of all at once

 ### If installation fails on offline machine:
-- Ensure all `.tar.gz` files are converted to `.whl`
+- Ensure all `.tar.gz` files are converted to `.whl` (use the cleanup command)
 - Check that build dependencies (setuptools, wheel) are included
+- Use the step-by-step installation method instead of installing everything at once
 - Use `--dry-run` first to test before actual installation

+### Common Issues and Solutions:
+- **ChromaDB version conflicts**: Use the latest version (1.0.x) which is more stable
+- **PyPika source package**: Convert to wheel using `pip wheel` command
+- **Long dependency resolution**: Be patient, modern pip can take time to resolve complex dependencies

 ## Files Structure
 After completion, your `dep_pkg` directory should contain:
 ```
 dep_pkg/
 ├── vanna-0.7.9-py3-none-any.whl
-├── chromadb-0.6.3-py3-none-any.whl
-├── chroma_hnswlib-0.7.6-cp312-cp312-win_amd64.whl
+├── chromadb-1.0.15-cp39-abi3-win_amd64.whl
 ├── pypika-0.48.9-py2.py3-none-any.whl
+├── cryptography-45.0.6-cp311-abi3-win_amd64.whl
+├── pymysql-1.1.1-py3-none-any.whl
+├── ollama-0.5.2-py3-none-any.whl
+├── psycopg2_binary-2.9.10-cp312-cp312-win_amd64.whl
+├── db_dtypes-1.4.3-py3-none-any.whl
 ├── ...
 (100+ other wheel files)
 └── (no .tar.gz files remaining)
 ```

 ## Summary

-This process ensures all Python packages are downloaded as wheel files for reliable offline installation, with all dependency conflicts resolved and build tools included.
+This simplified process downloads all Python packages as wheel files for reliable offline installation.
+The key improvements:
+- Uses latest ChromaDB version (1.0.x) to avoid legacy conflicts
+- Downloads packages in logical groups to avoid complex dependency resolution
+- Converts any source packages to wheels for better compatibility
+- Provides step-by-step installation method for reliable offline deployment